Gendered Threads of Globalization (GToG)Textile Crossings in Asia Pacific, November 6-8, 2020

 Gendered Threads of Globalization: 20th c.
 Textile Crossings in Asia Pacific is made possible by generous contributions from the following:

-The Social Sciences and Humanities Research Council of Canada;The Subir & Malini Chowdhury Center for Bangladesh Studies, University of California, Berkeley; The Pasold Research Fund, University of Edinburgh; and The Victoria Nikkei Cultural Society.
-From the University of Victoria, the following units are also contributors: The Orion Lecture Series in Fine Arts; the departments of Art History of Visual Studies and Gender Studies; schools of Humanities and Fine Arts: The Center for Asia Pacific Initiatives; The Center for the Study of Religion and Society; The Center for Global Studies; and The Office of the Associate Vice-President of Research.
+The Social Sciences and Humanities Research Council of Canada;The Subir & Malini Chowdhury Center for Bangladesh Studies, University of California, Berkeley; Kantha Productions LLC; The Pasold Research Fund, University of Edinburgh; and The Victoria Nikkei Cultural Society.
+From the University of Victoria, the following units are also contributors: The Orion Lecture Series in Fine Arts; the departments of Art History of Visual Studies and Gender Studies; schools of Humanities and Fine Arts; The Center for Asia Pacific Initiatives; The Center for Studies in Religion and Society; The Center for Global Studies; and The Office of the Associate Vice-President of Research.